-How to get rid of flies in the house and keep them away – 6 tried and tested methods
+How to get rid of flies in the house: 8 effective methods to keep them away

-Discover how to get rid of flies in the house easily and naturally, so that you can let the cool air in this summer but keep unwanted flies and bugs out.
+While we welcome the warmer weather we are not so inviting of the unwanted flies that are starting to drift into our homes through open windows and doors.
+Discover how to get rid of flies in the house easily and naturally, so that you can let the air in but keep unwanted pests out.

-Not only are flies in your house annoying, constantly buzzing around you and driving pets to distraction, they are also incredibly unhygienic to have landing on surfaces, especially in areas where you prepare food.
+Not only are flies in your house annoying, constantly buzzing around you and driving pets to distraction, enough reason to get rid of tiny black flies but house flies are also incredibly unhygienic – landing on surfaces, especially in areas where you prepare food.

 When it comes to getting rid of house flies, prevention is key.
 "For starters, you should avoid attracting them in the first place," Kameliya Ilieva, pest control specialist for Fantastic Services (opens in new tab) tells woman&home.

-"First, we should say that using pesticides or insecticides to get rid of flies in your home is unnecessary," says Kameliya.
+"Also, we should say that using pesticides or insecticides to get rid of flies in your home is unnecessary," says Kameliya.
 "There are far better, completely harmless, and eco-friendly ways to eliminate these pests."
-Discover six such solutions below.
+Discover eight such solutions below.

 1. Make a harmless trap with apple cider vinegar